549626114/luacheck/README.md

 ## Building and testing

 After the Luacheck repo is cloned and changes are made, run `luarocks make` (using `sudo` if necessary) from its root directory to install dev version of Luacheck.
 To run Luacheck using sources in current directory without installing it, run `lua -e 'package.path="./src/?.lua;./src/?/init.lua;"..package.path' bin/luacheck.lua ...`.
-To test Luacheck, ensure that you have [busted](http://olivinelabs.com/busted/) and [luautf8](https://github.com/starwing/luautf8) installed and run `busted`.
+To test Luacheck, install [busted](http://olivinelabs.com/busted/) and [luautf8](https://github.com/starwing/luautf8) and run `busted`.

 ## License